Improved stellarator permanent magnet designs through combined discrete and continuous optimizations: Summary and conclusions

 With the three allowable magnet types, together permitting 54 different dipole moments at each magnet position, the parameters $\ththr$ and $\Nadj$ had a significant impact on the nature of the solution.
 We found that, with a suitable choice of $\Nadj$, the GPMOb algorithm achieved the greatest field accuracy with $\ththr=45^\circ$ or $60^\circ$.
 In general, the optimal $\ththr$ will depend on the arrangement of magnet positions and our choice of allowable dipole moment vectors.

 Previous work with the GPMOb algorithm produced magnet solutions for a similar NCSX-like target plasma equilibrium with lower magnet volumes and values of the $f_B$ metric less than $10^{-5}~$T$^2$m$^2$ \cite{kaptanoglu2023a}.
 However, it is important to note that the previous work used a different solution space.
 For example, its arrangement of possible magnet positions included positions directly adjacent to the vacuum vessel and left no gaps between magnets for support structures.
 By contrast, the arrangement used for this study (and in \cite{hammond2022a}) used an arrangement that reserved a minimum of 5.7~cm of space between the magnets and the vessel (a distance equal to 18\% of the plasma minor radius), and additionally left space between adjacent blocks of magnets for mounting structures.
 For this plasma equilibrium and vessel geometry, enforcing gap spacing for an array magnets of rare-Earth strength has been shown to reduce the attainable field accuracy \cite{hammond2020a}.
 It is therefore not surprising that the attainable values of $f_B$ in this work are somewhat higher.
-Nonetheless, the previously-published RC solution with $f_B=1.20\times10^{-4}~$T$^2$m$^2$ was confirmed via free-boundary equilibrium modeling to be sufficient for good plasma confinement \cite{hammond2022a}.
+Nonetheless, free-boundary equilibrium modeling indicates that the optimizations in this paper produced solutions with good neoclassical plasma confinement.

 The results here suggest that sequential application of discrete and continuous optimization procedures is a promising way to address discrete optimization problems with many degrees of freedom.
 The GPMOb and RC algorithms appear to offer distinct and complementary approaches to finding solutions within these high-dimensional spaces.
 We posit that the GPMOb algorithm is effective at identifying the most important locations for magnet placement, while the RC algorithm can find areas of the solution space that make better use of a given set of magnet positions.
-The GPMOb algorithm can also fine-tune an RC solution, correcting for some of the field error that arises from the discretization step at the end of the RC algorithm.